Updated: May 18, 2026

 American Express High Yield Savings Account

-American Express gives you a simple, stable place to grow your money without overcomplicating the experience.
+American Express offers a simple, stable place to grow your money without overcomplicating the experience.
 While best known for credit cards, Amex has quietly built one of the most straightforward high-yield savings products available.
+Note that Amex's current APY (3.20% as of March 2026) runs below the top-tier accounts above — the tradeoff is brand stability, zero friction, and a recognized institution for savers who prioritize those factors over chasing the highest current rate.

 Key Features: